 No matter where you live, it's easy to get stuck in a rut during the winter months.
-Your family may be tired of doing the same things over every single winter.
+Your family may50 Free Family Activities to do this Winter be tired of doing the same things over every single winter.
 You can break out of the bore and start having fun all without spending a dime!

 Looking for staycation ideas for your family?
 Even though most people think of summer break as the best time to have fun with friends and family, winter break can still be a great time to bond and enjoy your time together.
 With lower prices on fun activities and the kids home from school, it’s the perfect time to have a winter staycation!